This announcement is open to accept resumes from candidates interested in helping the Department of the Navy meet our mission requirements for the

 Candidates with a bachelor's degree in history may qualify for entry-level positions at museums, historical associations, or other small organizations.
 However, most bachelor's degree holders usually work outside of traditional historian jobs—for example, jobs in education, communications, law, business, publishing, or journalism.

 Analytical skills.
-Historians must be able to examine various types of historical resources and draw logical conclusions based on their findings.
+Historians must be able to examine various types of historical resources and draw clear and logical conclusions based on their findings.

 Communication skills.
-Historians must communicate effectively when collaborating with colleagues and when presenting their research to the public through written documents and presentations.
+Historians must communicate effectively when collecting information, collaborating with colleagues, and presenting their research to the public through written documents and presentations.

 Problem-solving skills.
 Historians try to answer questions about the past.
 They may investigate something unknown about a past idea, event, or person; decipher historical information; or identify how the past has affected the present.